Modassirnazar/OIBSIP_1/README.md

 ### How to Use the Code:
 The code is available at [iris_flower_classification.py](iris_flower_classification.py).
 You can clone the repository, install the necessary dependencies, and run the provided script to experience the project firsthand.

+You can also read the full article at [https://medium.com/@mn.zamindar/iris-flower-classification-using-ml-29277b18b233](https://medium.com/@mn.zamindar/iris-flower-classification-using-ml-29277b18b233)
 By engaging with this project, you’ll not only enhance your understanding of machine learning but also contribute to a valuable resource for others exploring this fascinating field.

 Happy coding!